Sleeping on your back encourages snoring

 Informative, in-depth and in the know: get the latest health news and info with Saga Magazine.
 Find out more

 Copper bracelets help soothe arthritis

 Although many people with arthritis wear copper bracelets, there is no scientific evidence to support this one.
-"Research shows people with arthritis do have enough copper in their bodies, so it is difficult to understand what effects these bangles can have," says Jane Tadman, spokesperson for the Arthritis Research Campaign.
+"Research shows people with arthritis do have enough copper in their bodies, so it is difficult to understand what effects these bangles can have," says Jane Tadman, spokesperson for Arthritis Research UK.
 "It could be the placebo affect at work in people who report that their pain has lessened when wearing a copper bracelet," she adds.

 Toothpaste can send spots packing

 "Toothpaste is a great emergency measure for dabbing on a spot overnight if you've nothing else," says beauty expert Vicci Bentley.
 Many toothpastes contain menthol, which cools and soothes inflammation; antibacterial agents, which can fight infection; and detergents, which can dry out spots.
 These ingredients are bad for skin in the long term, however.
 "So if your skin starts to feel irritated, leave the toothpaste - and the spot - alone," warns Vicci.

 Pull a grey hair out and you can expect two in its place

 "You can expect to get one back but not two," says Marilyn Sherlock of the Institute of Tricologists.
 "It takes about three months for a new hair to grow and another three before you notice it, so if you are going grey, by the time the one you pulled out grows back a few more will have appeared nearby, making it look as if two have grown in its place."